 7. The candidate must have a background check (BCI) with clear results.

 8. The candidate must have a current, negative TB test.

 9. The candidate must have met Portfolio Benchmark I.

-10. The candidate will receive written notification of acceptance into the School of Education by the Head of Teacher Education.
+10. The candidate will receive written notification of acceptance into the School of Education by the Chair of the School of Education.
 A candidate who is denied admission will be given reasons for the denial.
-The candidate has the right to appeal denial to the Faculty Advisory Council for the Teacher Education Program which is chaired by the Head of Teacher Education.
+The candidate has the right to appeal denial to the evaluation committee.
 Candidates are also able to rewrite essays as needed to make noted corrections or clarifications.

 Measures of Academic Aptitude and Achievement

 The following methods are used as measures of academic aptitude and achievement for selection and diagnosis of strengths and needs of potential teacher education candidates:

 1. GPA (GPA): GPAs will be calculated by the Chair of the School of Education by using institutional transcripts.
 A 3.0 GPA is required in communication courses (Comp I, Comp II and Speech), and an overall GPA of 2.5 in at least twenty-seven (27) semester hours of the general education coursework.

 2. ACT: A composite score of at least 19 on the ACT is required.
 All students who desire consideration for acceptance into Teacher Education must take the ACT or have a Bachelor Degree.
 There is no limit to the number of times the student may take the ACT.